 In our day to day lives, we are often exposed to heavy metals, such as mercury (Hg), cadmium (Cd), lead (Pb), arsenic (As) and copper, without even knowing it.
 Cadmium is present in rechargeable household batteries.
 Mercury lies within the dental amalgam of your teeth, as well as the fish that you eat.
 Lead can be found in many building materials, paints and household pipes.
 If you're a research scientist in a lab, involved in a mining project, work in a hazardous waste facility or are working for a chemical company, you yourself probably interact with these elements frequently.
 But what does their presence mean for us, both environmentally and health wise as a society?
 Several studies, including a review by the WHO, have found that when these heavy metals leach into the ground, for example via run off or leaks during storage and transportation, they can contaminate groundwater supplies and pose serious risks to human health.

-Illustration 1: Example of how heavy metals can leach
+Illustration 1: Example of how heavy metals can leach into our water and soil. |

 Often, once these heavy metals have become trapped in the soil, it becomes very difficult and expensive to remove them.
 These removal processes involve chemical and biochemical leaching, also known as “extraction”.
 Traditionally, acid treatments were an important component in leaching.
 Now, however, there are many modern techniques that are used in removing heavy metals from the soil and groundwater supplies.
 For example, in a 2001 study concerning the remediation of heavy metals in the environment, around 300 gallons (20 g/minute) of calcium polysulfide (CaSn2) was dispensed into a groundwater location through 114 injection ports, at a depth of up to 20 feet.
 Researchers saw that, after this had been done, the chromium concentration in the groundwater almost instantly declined.
 Other effective techniques include electro-kinetic leaching, which utilizes electric currents, and chemical leaching, which involves organic and inorganic acids.

-Illustration 2: Example of heavy metal contamination in Australia.
+Illustration 2: Example of heavy metal contamination in Australia. |

 The electro-kinetic leaching process is especially useful in diluting high concentrations of heavy metals, particularly lead, in substances.
 In a sample that was used in one study, there was an over 70% decrease in Pb concentrations.
 In electro-kinetic leaching, there is a two step method: first, there is water washing of the contaminated soil in order to remove soluble salts (such as KCl, NaCl, SiCl4, and CaClOH).
 Second, an electric current is used in order to balance the pH and stabilize the heavy metals into less reactive complexes.